NickOcaz/Vault-of-the-Surreal/README.md

 ## Planning with A.I

 Brainstorming with GitHub Copilot was instrumental in developing the foundations for this project.
-By leveraging Copilot's AI-driven suggestions, we were able to quickly generate ideas for key features, user stories, and database design.
-This collaborative approach ensured that we covered all essential aspects of the project, from user authentication to movie database management, while also considering future enhancements.
-Copilot's ability to provide context-aware recommendations significantly streamlined the planning process, allowing us to focus on creating a comprehensive and engaging platform for 80s horror movie enthusiasts.
+By leveraging Copilot's AI-driven suggestions, I was able to quickly generate ideas for key features, user stories, and database design.
+This collaborative approach ensured that I covered all essential aspects of the project, from user authentication to movie database management, while also considering future enhancements.
+Copilot's ability to provide context-aware recommendations significantly streamlined the planning process, allowing me to focus on creating a comprehensive and engaging platform for 80s horror movie enthusiasts.

 ## AI-Prompted Image Generation

-Using AI prompting for image generation, we aimed to create a hero image that captured the essence of 80s-style horror comic books.
+Using AI prompting for image generation, I aimed to create a hero image that captured the essence of 80s-style horror comic books.
 After experimenting with several AI-generated suggestions, we found the perfect image that embodied the retro horror aesthetic we desired.
-However, to make the image more usable for our website, we needed to manipulate it further in Gimp image software.
+However, to make the image more usable for the website, I needed to manipulate it further in Gimp image software.
 This involved adjusting colors, enhancing details, and ensuring it seamlessly integrated with our site's design, ultimately resulting in a visually striking hero image that sets the tone for "Vault of the Surreal."

 ## Tools and Technologies used